 In the links above, you will see that you can get cheap and large samples of the paint colors from Samplize.
 This is a great way to test out your colors without having the mess of cleaning up the paint samples and having tons of paint leftover.
 I talk about a different alternative at the end, but this is by far the best mess-free paint sample idea.
 Sign-up for their email list to receive $5 off your first purchase.
 That means you can test a lot of these colors soon no matter what colors you are trying to weed out.

 Yes, even though we tend to always think of gray (and I guess beiges), certain greens can definitely tend to more a more neutral paint color.
 We love Livable Green because it works with a lot of decor options.
 Pairing Livable Green with bright white trim or cabinets will really create a fresh look without being overbearing.

-If you are looking to pick a great neutral (but green paint color) for your walls stick with the first couple tints on the swatch to create a clean look.
+If you are looking to pick a great neutral (but green paint color) for your walls stick with the first couple of tints on the swatch to create a clean look.
 Just be careful of those yellowish-green bases as that can easily go wrong.

 Liveable Green Complementary Colors & Color Scheme Ideas for Liveable green

 Liveable Green is listed as in HGTV Sherwin Williams Natural Wonder Collection.
 Here are a few of our favorite colors from this collection and ones that would pair well with livable green